 UW Libraries & Diversity

-The University of Washington defines diversity broadly to include "race, gender, disability, class, sexual identity/orientation, religion, age, ethnicity, culture, region/geography, and indigenous status."
+The University of Washington defines diversity broadly to include "race, sex, gender identity, socioeconomic status, ethnicity, sexual orientation, age, disability, nationality, religion, and military status."

 Beyond respect for diversity, it is important to recognize that inequity can often accompany diversity.
-This plan is meant to foster and support an organizational culture where those inequities do not occur or are remedied when identified.
+This statement and its resulting plans are meant to foster and support an organizational culture where those inequities do not occur or are remedied when identified.

 - Recruitment of staff from diverse backgrounds